Home > Interview > Architecture can be Bold, Edgy, and Progressive

-Fundamentally, the sustainable design tenets we follow in our projects are: minimise consumption, maximise efficiency, reduce waste, and generate energy.
+Fundamentally, the sustainable design tenets we follow in our projects are: minimize consumption, maximizing efficiency, reducing waste, and generating energy.
 These tenets are also reflected in our façade and fenestration material choices, and we believe that this will be a prominent trend in the future, part of a larger move towards sustainability in the built environment.
-Research, development and technology should focus on creating cutting-edge sustainable solutions for façades and fenestrations, with drastic reductions in negative environmental impacts.
+Research, development, and technology should focus on creating cutting-edge sustainable solutions for façades and fenestrations, with drastic reductions in negative environmental impacts.

 According to you, what is an intelligent façade?
 How can intelligent façades bring in the greenhouse effect and also restrict the intensive use of air conditioners?

 The external environment is dynamic, whether it is concerning decibel levels, air quality, direct solar ingress, or the changing quality of the skyline.
 Dynamic or adaptive skins allow us to animate the built form and mitigate the heat.
 They also use thermocouples, photovoltaics, and wind turbines allowing captive power generation.
 These are exciting times when architecture must undo the damage that overpopulation has caused.
-These intelligent façades can revolutionise the future of buildings by maximising daylight and reducing heat gain which restricts the use of artificial lighting and reduces dependence on air conditioners.
+These intelligent façades can revolutionize the future of buildings by maximizing daylight and reducing heat gain which restricts the use of artificial lighting and reduces dependence on air conditioners.